Smit2912/weatherApp/Readme.md

 # Weather Web Application 🌤️

-This project is a Weather Web Application built using [describe technologies/frameworks used, e.g., HTML, CSS, JavaScript, ReactJS].
+This project is a Weather Web Application built using [describe technologies/frameworks used, e.g., HTML, CSS, JavaScript].

 ## Features ✨